Exclusion of far-right parties narrows field for election – DW – 05/11/2023

 Right-wing extremists excluded by Supreme Court

 To begin with, they argued, Kasidiaris had been found guilty of leading a criminal organization.
-Furthermore, he was inciting people to violence and promoting a policy that is disrespectful of democracy and sought to weaken both the democratic state and institutions of rule of law.
+Furthermore, he had incited people to violence, promoted a policy that is disrespectful of democracy and sought to weaken democratic state institutions and the of rule of law.

 This was the first time since 1974 that the Supreme Court excluded a party from elections on policy grounds rather than just on formalities.